Shengwang-Community/ShengwangChat-UIKit-rn/docs/v3/en/example.en.md

 # For the android platform, run the sync of the android project.
 ```

-You need to fill in necessary parameters, for example: `appKey`, in the generated file `env.ts`.
+You need to fill in necessary parameters, for example: `appId`, in the generated file `env.ts`.

 ## Rest service